-Pollensa travel to the northernmost town on the island of Majorca
+Pollensa is the northernmost town on the island of Majorca

 In the past Pollensa has welcomed such illustrious people as Winston Churchill and Peter Ustinov; it is also a land which inspired Agatha Christie.

 The town’s promenade and port area, provides an extensive seaside walkway alongside amazing beaches – some of the best in the country.
 The area enjoys plenty of sunshine and not much rainfall throughout the year, being neither too hot nor too cold – just perfect.
 While you’re there, take the time to explore around the island.

 The warm shallow waters of the bay has made it especially attractive for families with small children as the whole family can bath and have plenty of fun in safe, warm waters.
 There are a number of smaller beaches in the area, all have good quality sand.

 A walk through the harbour offers a beautiful view over the sea, town and surrounding countryside, then head off to the main street where you will find all kinds of souvenir shops, leather goods, clothes, shoes and accessories as well a number of low cost supermarkets.

 Pollensa promenade comes alive in the warm summer evenings with the beautiful smells of fresh local fish being grilled or barbecued.
 There is a good selection of shops, bars and pavement cafes to choose from, although towards the end of October when the cooler winter temperatures kick in, a number of establishments do close down until around the following Easter time when the season starts and happy visitors return to the island once again.

 The old Roman historic town of Pollensa is located some 5km inland from the port, and is certainly worth a visit with many of the narrow streets making it ideal for exploring and, much of the town dates back to the 18th Century.